What is reverse culture shock and how do you deal with it?

 Accept that you are not the same.
 You see things with different eyes and people may not recognize this.

 Remain true to who you are.
 And if it means that some friendships change as a result then so be it.
 Things change, it is the nature of life.

 Understand that most of the time those you are conversing with have little understanding or connection with what you have done.
 They may be shutting off because they don’t know what to say or how to relate to you anymore.

 Don’t make all of your conversations about your travels, but don’t completely shut it off either.
-It is who you are and its important to you.
-You might even want to let those know that this is important and it hurts you when they don’t act interested.
+It is who you are and it’s important to you.
+You might even want to let those closest to you know that this is important and that it hurts you when they don’t act interested.

 Spend time with those who accept the new you and start making new friends.
-Join a network of people interested in travel and life abroad such as Couchsurfing or Internations.
+Join a network of people interested in travel and life abroad such as Couchsurfing or find an expat group on Facebook.
 These people understand your experiences and most of the time will delight in roaming down memory lane with you.